-The Department of Communication normally admits applicants to the graduate program once a year.
-Newly admitted graduate students begin in September of each year.
-Applicants applying for admission and a department graduate teaching assistantship should have their application file completed by February 1 for admission in September.
+The Department of Communication normally admits applicants to the Master of Arts program once a year.
+Newly admitted graduate students begin in the fall semester (August/September) of each year.
+Applicants applying for admission and a department graduate teaching assistantship should have their application file completed by February 1st.
 Applicants applying for admission only should have their application file completed by May 1st.
 Students are not typically admitted to begin their studies during the spring semester.

 - All applicants must submit an official copy of their undergraduate transcript(s) from all schools attended (if an applicant has undertaken prior graduate study, transcript from those programs also must be submitted).
 Both total GPA and major GPA are important.
 Students who have enrolled in our program have had above a 3.0 in both categories and candidates are expected to meet this level.

 - All applicants must take the Graduate Record Examination (GRE) General (Aptitude) Test.
-GRE scores should be between a minimum of 153 to 160 on the verbal portion of the exam and a minimum of between 146 to 151 on the quantitative portion of the exam.
+GRE scores should be a minimum combined score of 300 on the verbal and quantitative portions of the exam.
 Applicants are expected to have a score of 4.5 or higher on the written portion of the exam.
 Subject (Advanced) Tests offered by the GRE are not required.
 If the applicant, in the course of completing graduate school applications, takes other relevant national examination, such as the Miller Analogies Test (MAT), Law School Admissions Test (LSAT), or Graduate Management Aptitude Test (GMAT), the applicant may forward those scores to us.
 However, none can be substituted for the GRE.

 - Three letters of recommendation, preferably from academic sources, must be received by the department before the applicant can be considered for acceptance into our program.